Together (2000 film)

-Together (Tillsammans) is a Swedish comedy-drama film, which was released to cinemas in Sweden on 25 August 2000.
+Together (Tillsammans) is a comedy-drama film, which was released to cinemas in Sweden on 25 August 2000.
 It is Swedish director Lukas Moodysson's second full-length film.
 Set in a Stockholm commune called "Tillsammans" (Swedish for "Together") in 1975, it is a satirical view of socialist values and a bittersweet comedy.
-Moodysson filmed a sequel titled Together 99 in 2022.
-It is set to be released in 2023.
+Moodysson filmed a sequel titled Together 99 that was released in 2023.

 Plot

 Together is set in one of the sharehome communes that was created around Stockholm in the 1970s.
 Loosely led by the kind-natured Göran, who will do anything to avoid a conflict, the group spend their time arguing about left-wing politics and other more practical issues, such as whether doing the dishes is bourgeois.
 The sharehome's dynamics are significantly shaken when Göran's sister, Elisabeth, leaves her violent husband Rolf and moves in, bringing her two children Eva and Stefan.

-Self-declared lesbian Anna lives in the commune with her ex-husband Lasse and their son Tet (named after the Tet offensive), who befriends Stefan.
+Self-declared lesbian Anna lives in the commune with her ex-husband Lasse and their son Tet (named after the Tet Offensive), who befriends Stefan.
 The two play games such as "torture the Pinochet victim" where, in the spirit of equality, they take turns at being Augusto Pinochet.
 Eva meanwhile befriends a lonely boy across the street named Fredrik; his family appears conventional on the surface but proves to be even more dysfunctional than the commune of which they so openly disapprove.
 The children are portrayed as sidelined by everyone in the film, from the new school where they are bullied to the parents who, while genuinely loving, are too busy experimenting with their own freedom to show it.

 Elisabeth's husband Rolf makes a concerted effort to clean up his act, although not before getting drunk and arrested, leaving his children stranded on a roadside after a disastrous meal in a Chinese restaurant.
 Further relationship problems are found with Klas, who is desperately in love with Lasse, and between Göran and his selfish and immature girlfriend, who wants the benefits of an open relationship but not the responsibilities.